-7. Vertical Angles
+7. VERTICAL ANGLES

-- (1) Vertical angles along the main traverse and to trigonometrical and other stations should be observed by two pointings each face. - Each station should be adequately described.
-Also the height of the signal and instrument must be recorded. - (2) One reading on each face is adequate for vertical angles to local survey, witness marks and reference marks.
+(a) Vertical angles along the main traverse and to trigonometrical and other stations should be observed by two pointings on each face.

+Each station should be adequately described.
+Also the height of the signal and instrument must be recorded.

+(b) One reading on each face is adequate for vertical angles to local survey, witness marks and reference marks.

-8. Taping
+8. TAPING